brocaly/config/README.md

 ## How to install

 Copy everything you need to home directory, everything is already in the correct folder.
-Install packages listed in the "packages.txt" file (yay -S --needed - < packages.txt).
-Programs in the "compile" folder must be manually compiled (sudo make clean install).
+Install packages listed "packages.txt" (yay -S --needed - < packages.txt).
+Compile programs in "compile" folder manually (sudo make clean install).

 ---